milvus-io/milvus-docs/site/en/userGuide/collection_alias.md

 ## Alter a collection alias

 Alter an existing alias to another collection.
+The following example is based on the situation that the alias `publication` was originally created for another collection.

 {{fragments/multiple_code.md}}